 Police officers pull over a man after he runs a red light and swerves across the road.
 After calling out a DRE, it is determined that the man is probably under the influence of drugs.
 He is arrested and his blood is tested, revealing that he is under the influence of marijuana.
 He could be charged with driving under the influence of drugs.

-Driving Under the Influence of Drugs: Legal Help
+Get Legal Help for Driving Under the Influence of Drugs Charges

 Drivers who are facing charges under California Vehicle Code Section 23152(f): Driving Under the Influence of Drugs can end up facing fines and incarceration.
 The Simmrin Law Group may be able to help you address these charges.
 You can find out more about your legal options by taking advantage of one of our FREE case evaluations.